This page describes how to get up and running with AppDynamics Application Intelligence Platform quickly. This consists of two general steps:

 The Controller download package includes an installer that gets the Controller installed and running in just a few minutes.
-The Controller works on Linux or Windows operating system, among other.
+The Controller works on the Linux or Windows operating system.
 There are a few pre- and post-installation notes to observe for the different operating systems, as described in the following sections.

 Requirements for Trial and Small Profile Settings

 The system requirements for the Controller machine depend upon the number of app agents and the amount of activity in your environment.
 The requirements for small and demo profiles are: